 - Stir in flour until blended.
 Cook 30-45 seconds, stirring to loosen browned bits from pan.
 Gradually stir in broth and reserved marinade.
 Bring to a boil, stirring constantly; cook and stir 1-2 minutes or until thickened.

-- Stir in green onions, roasted garlic, orange peel and remaining minced thyme.
+- Stir in green onions, roasted garlic, orange zest and remaining minced thyme.
 Return chicken to pan; reduce heat to medium-low.
 Cook, covered, 4-5 minutes or until a thermometer inserted in chicken reads 165°.
 If desired, serve with orange slices and thyme sprigs.
 Yield: 4 servings.

 Originally published as Orange-Thyme Chicken in Garlic Sauce in Taste of Home Christmas Annual Annual 2016, p135